Vignesh-Shenbagarajan/salary-prediction-engine/README.md

 ## Salary Prediction Engine: Project Overview

-* Created a tool that estimates data science salaries (MAE ~ $ 11K) to help data scientists negotiate their income when they get a job.
+* Created a tool that estimates data science salaries (MAE ~ $ 11K) to help data science job applicants negotiate their income when they get a job.
 * Scraped over 1000 job descriptions from glassdoor using python and selenium
 * Engineered features from the text of each job description to quantify the value companies put on python, excel, aws, and spark.
 * Optimized Linear, Lasso, and Random Forest Regressors using GridsearchCV to reach the best model.